aayn/ocr-pipeline-plan/PITCHME.md

 ---

   - [x] Batch normalization added to above architecture.
-    - Considerable performance improvement, accuracy ~35% by training after training on ~10% of the samples.
+    - Considerable performance improvement, accuracy ~35% after training on ~10% of the samples.
   - [ ] Dropout
   - [ ] Colour/B&W images
   - [ ] Trying various architectures for the CNN stack